 So you need to think about what it is you want to achieve with your social media efforts and make sure that you plan your goals to be a SMART goal.

-• Specific.
-Vague goals like “get more business” doesn’t help companies pinpoint their objective and create measures of success.
+Vague goals like “get more business” don’t help companies pinpoint their objective and create measures of success.
 Goals state exactly what is expected of the initiative.

-• Relevant.
-A social media marketing goal needs to tie in to marketing’s overall goal.
+A social media marketing goal needs to tie into marketing’s overall goal.
 Is it to build an audience?
 Increase website traffic?
 Strengthen branding?
 Make sure the goal relates to the bigger picture.

-• Timely.
 Dates and times keep companies accountable to their goals.
-Stay on track by breaking up a large project like this into mini-goals that each have their own deadline.
+Stay on track by breaking up a large project like this into mini-goals that each has their own deadline.

 Once you have planned out your social media goal, you now need to decide your you are going to deliver it.